-The TS42DLX Deluxe is designed for use by Outside Plant and Central Office technicians in environments where analog voice lines co-exist with lines that carry high DC voltage.
+The TS44DLX Deluxe is designed for use by Outside Plant and Central Office technicians in environments where analog voice lines co-exist with lines that carry high dc voltage.

-Accidentally going off-hook on a line carrying a high DC voltage can damage the power supply feeding the line.
-To prevent this from occurring, the TS42DLX Deluxe provides an automatic high voltage lockout function.
-When a TS42DLX Deluxe is connected to a Tip and Ring pair with its TALK/MONITOR switch in the TALK position, it will measure the voltage on the line prior to going off-hook.
-If the measured voltage exceeds 140 Vdc, the test set will lockout, preventing itself from going off-hook.
-The high voltage lockout condition is indicated by a solidly lit HI Vdc LED.
-In the event of a high voltage lockout, the TALK/MONITOR switch should be set to M and the test set leads should be carefully removed from the line.
+Accidentally going off-hook on a line carrying a high dc voltage can damage the power supply feeding the line.
+To prevent this, the TS44DLX Deluxe provides an automatic high-voltage lockout function.
+When a TS44DLX Deluxe is connected to a Tip and Ring pair with its Talk/Monitor switch in the T position, it measures the voltage on the line before going offhook.
+If the measured voltage exceeds 140 Vdc, the test set locks out, preventing itself from going off-hook.

+The high-voltage lockout condition is indicated by a solidly lit HI Vdc LED.
+In the event of a high voltage lockout, the Talk/Monitor switch should be set back to the M position, and the test set leads should be carefully removed from the line.